loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 Ask your questions, take some notes and ask when you can expect feedback.

 #### after the interview
 Take notes about your impressions.
-Things that you liked about the interview/people/tech stack and what you don't liked.
+Things that you liked about the interview/people/tech stack and what you didn't like.
-During an interview you're excited and sometimes you forget a few details some days later.
+During an interview you're excited and sometimes you forget a few details when time passes.
-I personally found that having notes during a process was beneficial for me.
+I personally found that having notes during an interview process was beneficial for me.

 ## Cultural fit (behavioral) interview :bomb:
 Cultural fit interviews are part of the interview process in a lot of cases.
 Some companies just try to find out